openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 ### Custom Operations

-Pre-processing API also allows adding custom preprocessing steps into execution graph.
-Custom step is a function, which accepts current `input` node and returns new node after adding preprocessing step.
+Pre-processing API also allows adding `custom` preprocessing steps into an execution graph.
+The `custom` function accepts the current `input` node, applies the defined preprocessing operations, and returns a new node.

-> **Note:** Custom pre-processing function should only insert node(s) after the input, it will be done during model compilation.
-This function will NOT be called during execution phase.
-This may seem serious and require some knowledge of [OpenVINO™ operations](../ops/opset.md).
+> **Note:** Custom pre-processing function should only insert node(s) after the input.
+It is done during model compilation.
+This function will NOT be called during the execution phase.
+This may appear to be complicated and require knowledge of [OpenVINO™ operations](../ops/opset.md).

-If there is a need to insert some additional operations to the execution graph right after the input, like some specific crops and/or resizes - Pre-processing API can be a good choice to implement this.
+If there is a need to insert additional operations to the execution graph right after the input, like some specific crops and/or resizes - Pre-processing API can be a good choice to implement this.

 @sphinxtabset